missionpinball/mpf-docs/README.md

 [Sphinx Python Documentation Generator](https://www.sphinx-doc.org/en/master/) project.

 The rendered HTML docs are hosted by [Read the Docs](https://readthedocs.org) at <http://docs.missionpinball.org>.
-You can also download PDF and HTML versions from, there.
+You can also download PDF and HTML versions from there.

 Building Docs Locally
 ---------------------